fabriziosalmi/caddy-adf/README.md

 -   **Increase weights** for attributes that are more indicative of malicious activity for your application.
 For example:
     *   If your application is often targeted by brute-force attacks with large request sizes, increase `request_size_weight`.
     *   If you see attacks using unusual headers, increase `header_count_weight`.
-    *   If you have an API with a well defined set of methods, increase `http_method_weight`.
+    *    If you have an API with a well-defined set of methods, increase `http_method_weight`.
-    *    If your legitimate users use well-known user-agents, increase `user_agent_weight`
+    *    If your legitimate users use well-known user-agents, increase `user_agent_weight`.
 -   **Decrease weights** for attributes that are less relevant to security in your specific scenario.
 For example:
     *   If your application handles a lot of large data uploads that are not typically malicious, decrease `request_size_weight`.
     *   If you have a lot of legitimate requests with varying numbers of query parameters, decrease `query_param_count_weight`.